rbghks0126/personal-site/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, I'm Gyu Hwan (this is my first name).
 I am a Master of Data Science student at the University of Melbourne.
-I am passionate in data science, in particular its applications in cryptocurrencies/financial markets.
+I am passionate in data science, in particular how engineering and statistics meet in creating actionable insights.

-I am also deeply interested in long-term investing.
-I hope to work in a field where I can apply my statistical knowledge of data science techniques in the domain of finance and investment.

 I hope to use this website as a medium to share some of my projects relating to statistics, machine learning, data science.